ApptroveLabs/flutter-sdk-simulator/README.md

 - Add your `GoogleService-Info.plist` to `ios/Runner/`
 - Add your `google-services.json` to `android/app/`
 - Update `lib/firebase_options.dart` with your Firebase configuration
+- Ensure Firebase Cloud Messaging (FCM) is enabled in Firebase Console for uninstall tracking

 ### 5. iOS Setup
 ```bash